catalyst/developing-with-cwp/docs/01_InstallingCWPSilverStripe.md

 ```

 You should now have the base for the site we will create commited in to the github repo you created.
 If you go to the repository on Github in your browser you should now see a number of files.

+# Additional tools

+I recommend installing the additional things on your training room computer to assist with development.

+## Atom SilverStripe package

+Finally, we will be using the Atom editor for this course.
+In order for SilverStripe files to be syntax highlighted correctly, please install this package for Atom like so...

+* Edit -> Preferences
+* Choose + Install in the Preferences Dialog menu (upper-left)
+* Type "SilverStripe" in the search for packages
+* Install the atom-silverstripe package

+## MySQL Workbench

+In Ubuntu's Application Manager, search for MYSQL and install the "MySQL Workbench" application.
+This will allow you to easily see the database structure of SilverStripe sites, and perform lots of other functions such as querying data, running SQL statements etc.